8 Documentation

 8.3.3 Data cleaning plan

 A data cleaning plan is a written proposal outlining how you plan to transform your raw data into clean, usable data.
 This document contains no code and is not technical skills dependent.
-A data cleaning plan is created for each dataset you plan to collect (e.g., student survey, student assessment, teacher survey, district student school records data).
-Because this document lays out your intended transformations for each raw dataset, it allows any team member to provide feedback on the data cleaning process.
+A data cleaning plan is created for each dataset listed in your data sources catalog (see Section 8.2.2).
+Since this document lays out your intended transformations for each raw dataset, it allows any team member to provide feedback on the data cleaning process.

 8.4 Variable-level

-Our last category of documentation is variable-level documentation.
 When we think about data management, I think this is most likely the first type of documentation that pops into people’s minds.
-This documentation tells us all pertinent information about the variables in our datasets: variable names, descriptions, types, and allowable values.
-While variable-level documentation is often used to interpret existing datasets, it can also serve many other vital purposes including guiding the construction of data collection instruments, assisting in data cleaning, or validating the accuracy of data (Lewis 2022a).
+Variable-level documentation tells us all pertinent information about the variables in our datasets: Variable names, descriptions, types, and allowable values.
+While this documentation is often used to interpret existing datasets, it can also serve many other vital purposes including guiding the construction of data collection instruments, assisting in data cleaning, or validating the accuracy of data.
 We will discuss this more throughout the chapters in this book.

 8.4.1 Data dictionary

-A data dictionary is a rectangular formatted collection of names, definitions, and attributes about variables in a dataset (Bordelon 2023; Gonzales, Carson, and Holmes 2022; UC Merced Library 2023).
-This document is most useful if created during the documentation phase and used throughout a study for both planning and interpretation purposes (see Figure 8.16) (Lewis 2022a; Bochove, Alper, and Gu 2023).
+A data dictionary is a rectangular formatted collection of names, definitions, and attributes about variables in a dataset (Gonzales, Carson, and Holmes 2022; UC Merced Library 2023).
+This document is most useful if created during the documentation phase and used throughout a study for both planning and interpretation purposes (see Figure 8.15) (Lewis 2022a; Van Bochove, Alper, and Gu 2023).

 8.4.1.1 Creating a data dictionary for an original data source

-When you are collecting data for an original source, there are a few things that are helpful to have when creating your data dictionaries:
+When you are collecting original data, there are a few things that are helpful to have when creating your data dictionaries:

 - Your data sources catalog

-- This document (see Section 8.2.2) will provide you an overview of all of the data sources you plan to collect for your project, including what measures make up each instrument
+- This document (see Section 8.2.2) will provide you an overview of all the data sources you plan to collect for your project, including what measures make up each instrument.

 - We will talk more about style guides in Chapter 9, but this document will provide team or project standards for naming variables and coding response values.